octo-brainWash/file-extraction/README.md

 - Fallback extraction methods will be used automatically
 - Image extraction is not consistent and might not work for all images

-**Memory issues with large files:**
+**Memory and performance:**
-- The parser loads entire files into memory
+- The streaming parser handles files of any size with constant ~10MB memory usage
-- Consider processing smaller archive files or implementing streaming
+- No file size limitations or memory overflow risks
+- Optimal performance for both small and large files
+- Suitable for production environments with memory constraints

 For additional support, please check the error messages which provide specific guidance for resolution.